-- A. When the owner is debarred, suspended, or subject to a limited denial of participation by HUD: - B. When directed by HUD as a result of an administrative or judicial action in violation of the Fair Housing Act; - C. When an owner has a history of uncorrected HQS; - D. When an owner has a history of fair housing violations or complaints; - E. When an owner has been convicted of fraud, bribery or any corrupt or criminal act in connection with any federal housing program; - F. When an owner has violated a HAP contract pursuant to the federal regulation at 24 CFR part 982; - G. When an owner has engaged in any drug-related or violent criminal activity; - H. When an owner has not paid local property real estate taxes, fines or assessments; - I. When an owner has claimed homestead exemption on the assisted unit; - J. When the owner is any member of the participant family, unless PHCD determines that approving the unit would provide reasonable accommodation for a family member who is a person with disabilities; - K. When the owner or a member of the owner's family is a County employee and has not obtained a waiver from the Miami-Dade Ethics Commission; - L. When the owner has not paid in full all utility bills related to the tenancy of a Housing Choice Voucher family that are owner responsibility; - M. When an owner has a history of failing to terminate the tenancy of Housing Choice Voucher tenants for activity engaged by the tenant, any member of the household, guest or other person that threatens the health, safety or right to peaceful enjoyment of the premises by other tenants, for drug-related criminal activity; or violent criminal activity; - N. When an owner has a history of being abusive towards PHCD staff or program participants.
+- A. When the owner is debarred, suspended, or subject to a limited denial of participation by HUD; - B. When directed by HUD as a result of an administrative or judicial action in violation of the Fair Housing Act; - C. When an owner has a history of uncorrected HQS; - D. When an owner has a history of fair housing violations or complaints; - E. When an owner has been convicted of fraud, bribery or any corrupt or criminal act in connection with any federal housing program; - F. When an owner has violated a HAP contract pursuant to the federal regulation at 24 CFR part 982; - G. When an owner has engaged in any drug-related or violent criminal activity; - H. When an owner has not paid local property real estate taxes, fines or assessments; - I. When an owner has claimed homestead exemption on the assisted unit; - J. When the owner is any member of the participant family, unless PHCD determines that approving the unit would provide reasonable accommodation for a family member who is a person with disabilities; - K. When the owner or a member of the owner's family is a County employee and has not obtained a waiver from the Miami-Dade Ethics Commission; - L. When the owner has not paid in full all utility bills related to the tenancy of a Housing Choice Voucher family that are owner responsibility; - M. When an owner has a history of failing to terminate the tenancy of Housing Choice Voucher tenants for activity engaged by the tenant, any member of the household, guest or other person that threatens the health, safety or right to peaceful enjoyment of the premises by other tenants, for drug- related criminal activity; or violent criminal activity; - N. When an owner has a history of being abusive towards PHCD staff or program participants. - O. When an owner has a history of taking so long to respond during the Request for Tenancy Approval process that they caused a family to lose the voucher.